CG80499/Attention-only-transformers/README.md

 Head 3: -0.9329939+0j <br />
 Head 4: -0.9999997+7.125459e-16j <br />

-Above I neglected to mention that the eigenvalues of the OV circuits are complex numbers but because the next letter always consists of one the previous 6 so the circuit amplifies/reduces past tokens rather than generating unseen tokens.
+Above I neglected to mention that the eigenvalues of the OV circuits are complex numbers but because the next letter always consists of one of the previous 6 so the circuit amplifies/reduces past tokens rather than generating unseen tokens.
 Hence, the imaginary part is always near 0.

-So the first layer stops the model repeating the last ~3 letters(including the current letter).
-Notice that head 2 always attends to the previous letter.
+So the first layer stops the model from repeating the last ~3 letters(including the current letter).
+Notice that head 2 always attends to the previous letter(that's important for later).

 The second layer is a bit more complicated.
 Let's look at the attention patterns of the second layer.